cozy/cozy-banks/docs/dev.md

 $ nodemon --delay 1 -w build/notifications.js --exec "scripts/run-services" # will launch build/notifications.js (and relaunch it when it changes) with the right COZY_CREDENTIALS
 ```

-To see the emails that the stack sends, launch a MailHog instance :
+To see the emails that the stack sends, launch a MailHog instance (with Docker) :

 ```
-docker run -p 1025:1025 -p 8025:8025 mailhog/mailhog
+yarn mailhog
 ```

 The stack will send the emails through the SMTP port of MailHog and you